 Executive Vice President of Music Business Affairs for Sony Pictures

 Shelly K. Bunge, Executive Vice President of Music Business Affairs for Sony Pictures, is a 1984 journalism alumnus.
 She is a Gold Axe recipient (1984), a Centennial award recipient (1996), and a Truman Scholar.
-Shelly graduated from NAU in three years, earned her master’s in political science at University of Arizona in 1985 and her law degree from Columbia in 1988.
-Shelly worked as a diplomat to Tunisia after graduating from University of Arizona, then entered law school with the intention of pursuing International Diplomacy.
+Shelly graduated from NAU in three years, earned her master’s in political science at the University of Arizona in 1985 and her law degree from Columbia in 1988.
+Shelly worked as a diplomat to Tunisia after graduating from the University of Arizona, then entered law school with the intention of pursuing International Diplomacy.
 However, personal life choices took her to California and Sony Pictures is where she has been working for over 25 years.

 Adam Rogers – 2010 Recipient

 1989 BS in International Affairs

 Senior Communications Advisor